chpc-uofu/spack-config/readme.md

 - be careful about rebuilding the failed package with added specs, like compiler flags (`ldflags`, .etc).
 Spack will try to rebuild all the dependencies

 - sometimes during repeated build troubleshooting multiple builds of a package may be created which will conflict when e.g. generate module files.
 I usually keep only one build, and remove others.
 First check what is installed, e.g. `spack find -cfdvl qt`.
 Then uninstall the unwanted ones through a hash, e.g. `spack uninstall /sp26csq`.
 If there are dependents on this package, Spack will print a warning.
 This warning usually indicates that this version is the one that you want to keep.

+### CPU optimized builds

+#### Target microarchitectures

+Microarchitectures availble through Spack are queried with `[spack arch --known-targets](https://spack.readthedocs.io/en/latest/packaging_guide.html?highlight=target#architecture-specifiers)`.
+The uarch name can be used as the `target` specifier in the `spack install target=XXX` option.

+The Spack docs also [https://spack.readthedocs.io/en/latest/packaging_guide.html?highlight=target#architecture-specifiers](describe) how this can be used in the package specs to implement uarch specific optimizations.

+#### Spack implementation specifics

+When the `target` option is used, Spack injects the architecture optimization flags into the builds.
+While this is not clear from the `spack install --verbose` option, since that outputs the compilation lines as Spack reads them, the actual compilation lines that Spack uses are obtained with the `--debug` option, e.g. `spack --debug install --verbose`.
+When doing that, two files will be produced in the current directory:
+    spack-cc-{NAME}-{HASH}.in.log
+    spack-cc-{NAME}-{HASH}.out.log

+The in.log files shows the compiler output before the wrapper injects flags.
+The out.log file shows the compiler output after injecting the flags.

+The target detection capability is coming from [archspec](http://github.com/archspec/archspec), Spack library for detecting and reasoning about cpus and compilers.
+More details are at [this paper](https://tgamblin.github.io/pubs/archspec-canopie-hpc-2020.pdf).
+In Spack, archspec now lives in [lib/spack/external](https://github.com/spack/spack/tree/develop/lib/spack/external/archspec).
+And the information it’s using to determine flags is in [this file](https://github.com/spack/spack/blob/develop/lib/spack/external/archspec/json/cpu/microarchitectures.json).
+That will tell you all the microarchitecture targets that spack knows about, as well as the compilers and compiler flags it associates with them.

+Note that at the moment, Spack is only adding options that have to do with the instruction set (e.g., `-march`) and not specific optimization flags (those are left to the packages, the build systems, and user configuration).
+The targets are designed to tell us where we can use optimized binaries — they’re currently aimed mainly at ensuring compatibility.

+Detailed discussion about this is at [this thread](https://groups.google.com/g/spack/c/2cExxjIvuOI).

 ### User space usage